Nystr\"om landmark sampling and regularized Christoffel functions: Christoffel functions and Determinantal Point Processes

-We propose to extend the definition in order to provide importance scores of data points which are in the complement $\mathcal{C}^\complement$ of a set $\mathcal{C}\subseteq [n]$.
-This consists in excluding points of $\mathcal{C}$ -- and to some extend also their neighbourhood -- in order to look for other important points in $\mathcal{C}^\complement$.
-Namely, we define a regularized Christoffel function as follows:
+We extend~\eqref{eq:Christoffel} in order to provide importance scores of data points which are in the complement $\mathcal{C}^{c}$ of a set $\mathcal{C}\subseteq [n]$.
+This consists in excluding points of $\mathcal{C}$ -- and, implicitly, to some extend also their neighbourhood -- in order to look for other important points in $\mathcal{C}^{c}$.
+Namely, we define a conditioned Christoffel function as follows: